Mathematical morphology

 A shape (in blue) and its morphological dilation (in green) and erosion (in yellow) by a diamond-shaped structuring element.

-Mathematical morphology (MM) is a theory and technique for the analysis and processing of geometrical structures, based on set theory, lattice theory, topology, and random functions.
+Mathematical morphology (MM) is a theory and technique for analyzing and processing geometrical structures.
+It's based on set theory, lattice theory, topology, and random functions.
 MM is most commonly applied to digital images, but it can be employed as well on graphs, surface meshes, solids, and many other spatial structures.

 Topological and geometrical continuous-space concepts such as size, shape, convexity, connectivity, and geodesic distance, were introduced by MM on both continuous and discrete spaces.
 MM is also the foundation of morphological image processing, which consists of a set of operators that transform images according to the above characterizations.

 The basic morphological operators are erosion, dilation, opening and closing.

 MM was originally developed for binary images, and was later extended to grayscale functions and images.
 The subsequent generalization to complete lattices is widely accepted today as MM's theoretical foundation.